Want to know a secret about the Everest Base Camp trek?

 Since I make it to Everest Base Camp late in the day and do not have time to summit Kala Patthar for sunset, I opt to head up for sunrise instead (because spending an entire day eating dal bhat in Gorak Shep is not appealing).

-It’s four thirty in the morning when an alarm (programmed last night my idiotic and masochistic self) starts shouting for attention.
+It’s four thirty in the morning when an alarm (programmed last night by my idiotic and masochistic self) starts shouting for attention.

 I lie in my sleeping bag and consider not getting up until the sun decides to come around.
 I mean, really, do I have to get up and see the sunrise?
 The answer is yes, I probably should.

-Last night I slept in my synthetic base layer (which has not been taken off since five days ago), and donned my wool base layer for the first time this trip; not because I was cold, but because I knew that I would be overcome by laziness in the morning (accurate prediction).
+Last night I slept in my synthetic base layer (which had not been taken off since five days ago), and donned my wool base layer for the first time this trip; not because I was cold, but because I knew that I would be overcome by laziness in the morning (accurate prediction).

 I pull on my pants, jacket, beanie, and gloves before finally summoning the will to stand up and pack my bag.

-If I was a sane person, I would simply leave my belongings strewn about the room and bring only my extra (warmer) gloves, snacks, and water along for the hike.
+If I were a sane person, I would simply leave my belongings strewn about the room and bring only my extra (warmer) gloves, snacks, and water along for the hike.
 But since I have separation anxiety with my pack, everything needs to come with me (because you never know when an electrical fire will burn down the building with all your worldly possessions inside).

 Heading downstairs I suck down my near-frozen water as I shove my last two Clif Bars into my mouth and quietly pay my tab.

-Slipping out the door past the still sleeping guides and porters who fill the lodge’s common area, I step out into a frigid black void of howling wind.
+Slipping out the door past the still-sleeping guides and porters who fill the lodge’s common area, I step out into a frigid black void of howling wind.
 I suspect this will be a lot of fun.

 My shoes fill with sand as my feet slip across the dry lakebed between the lodge and the base of the climb (seriously, who put all this sand here?).

 The headlamps of earlier risers mark out a path up the mountain as I approach an arbitrarily chosen point at the base and search for the trail.
-This far above the tree line there’s zero the way of vegetation and so I cut directly uphill until I cross paths with a solo hiker and their guide who seem to have assumed one of the (many) crisscrossing (official?) trails up towards the summit.
+This far above the tree line, there’s zero in the way of vegetation so I cut directly uphill until I cross paths with a solo hiker and their guide who seem to have assumed one of the (many) crisscrossing (official?) trails up towards the summit.